jplhomer/lifeboat/README.md

 This is an Electron app, scaffolded with [electron-vue](https://github.com/SimulatedGREG/electron-vue).

 - You will need to have Node/Yarn installed locally.
-- You will need to have [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) or [Docker for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows) installed and running. **Older implementations of Docker, using docker-machine or boot2docker, are supported**.
+- You will need to have [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) or [Docker for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows) installed and running. **Older implementations of Docker, using docker-machine or boot2docker, are not supported**.
 - You will need a test project with a valid `docker-compose.yml` file.
 Consider using one of the [example Docker Compose projects](https://docs.docker.com/compose/) to test.

 #### Build Setup